cpmcclure/Money-Making-Game/README.md

 Play the game here: https://cpmcclure.github.io/Money-Making-Game/

+__WARNING: This is not responsive.
+It is going to look weird on big displays.
+I'll see what I can do to fix that in the future__

 ### Looking at the code

 There are two JavaScript files in the js folder – main.js and alt.js